 annual PGA tournament.

-real supermarket in Puerto Morelos, but Casa Martin on the north side of the
+items and liquor.
+On the port side of Puerto Morelos, Casa Martin on the north side of the

 square has the basics including produce, eggs, bread, snacks & alcohol.
 There

 are an abundance of small "Supers" (convenience stores) all over town, most with